bimobject/docs/docs/documentation/epd/creating-an-epd.md

 # Creating an EPD

-This article will go through all the steps of creating an EPD in Eando X.
+This article will go through all the steps of creating an EPD in EandoX.

 ## Creating a new EPD